MohamedBenighil/my-invoice-app/README.md

 # 3:15:29 - Creating Table Relationships for Customer Details
     # part1: create custumers table, add reference in invoice table and pass custumers table to index.ts, then migrate
     # part2: update the createActions to include both tables.
 Then verify it works when you create invoice using the form

+# 03:22:11 - Joining Multiple Tables for Customer Data
+    # how to query the data.
+Then update pages (dashboard and invoice/new) to include those query
 ```